huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

 ---
 pageTitle: Documentation for Snowflake Target connector
-title: Snowflake
+title: Setup guide
-description: "Set up Snowflake as Target for your data pipelines using Arcion Snowflake connector.
-Learn about Type-2 CDC and Snowflake Iceberg tables support."
+description: "Set up Snowflake target for snapshot and realtime replication.
+We discuss RSA authentication, clustering tables support, and more."
 bookHidden: false
+weight: 1
 ---

-# Destination Snowflake
+# Destination Snowflake setup guide

 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

-## I. Set up Connection Configuration
+## I. Set up connection configuration

 1. From `$REPLICANT_HOME`, navigate to the sample Snowflake connection configuration file:
     ```BASH